elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 double quebecTaxDeduction = grossYearlyIncome * quebecTaxRate;
 ```

-What is your new `grossYearlyIncome` after taxes? 👀
+What is your net income after taxes? 👀

+What happens if you are required to factor in input validation for this exercise?